hermangroup/docs/introduction/how-to-buy.rst

   https://slithex.com

-  Based in Malaysia and funded by the Dash Treasury, SlithEx (and its payment processor, `RocketPay <https://rocketpay.net>`_) offer exchange, wallet and sale/trading of Dash against the Malaysian ringgit.
+  Based in Malaysia and funded by the Historia Treasury, SlithEx (and its payment processor, `RocketPay <https://rocketpay.net>`_) offer exchange, wallet and sale/trading of Historia against the Malaysian ringgit.

 .. _atms: